Getting Started

 -

-From here on out, use the session token obtained in step 3 for authentication unless otherwise stated.
-Provide the token as a bearer token provided in the headers.
-This is referred to as user scoped authentication (see Enablement Services Authentication).
+From here on out, use the session token obtained in step 3 for authorization unless otherwise stated.
+Provide the token as a bearer token in the headers.
+This is referred to as user scoped authorization (see Enablement Services Authorization).
 Replace

 session_token

-with your session token (no quotes).Authorization: Bearer session_token
+with the user's session token (no quotes).Authorization: Bearer session_token

 -

-Check that you are able to query the newly created user with the Me GraphQL query.
-Make sure you are using the session token for authentication.
+Check that the newly created user exists with the Me GraphQL query.
+Make sure you are using the user scoped session token from the previous step for authorization.

 query Me { me { id email phoneNumber status notificationPreferences createdAt updatedAt syncedAt closedAt name { first middle last } } }